 It’s a problem when you pick the wrong recipients by mistake, and then send the email.
 And in the legal world, if you or a user accidently emails opposing legal counsel or other recipients it can be disastrous.
 This can sometimes happen by having two names listed for one person, where one is a work email address and the other is a personal email address.
 Then when composing the email and using the tab key to pick and choose recipients, the wrong “John Smith” is inadvertently chosen.
 This mistake has happened many times, including as far back as 2014.

-Safeguard Send for Office 365 helps to solve this and other issues when going to send emails by checking outgoing email, looking for incorrect recipients and other potential violations, for example examining email subjects, bodies and attachments, etc., to make sure they are in compliance with your business rules.
+Safeguard Send for Microsoft 365 helps to solve this and other issues when going to send emails by checking outgoing email, looking for incorrect recipients and other potential violations, for example examining email subjects, bodies and attachments, etc., to make sure they are in compliance with your business rules.
 If not, then it provides an external email warning prompt.

 While there are many outgoing email checks that can be performed, by far the most popular rule is an external email warning, that is, to prompt the user whenever sending an email outside the company.
-The image on the right shows what a typical prompt looks like, along with 3 fictitious email addresses.
-If there were any attachments, they would appear here as well.

 For instance, you can…